tinydevcrm/tinydevcrm-api-docs/content/creating-view.md

 weight: 20
 ---

-## Creating the Materialized View
+## Creating a Materialized View

-> To create the view:
+> To create a view:

 ```shell
 curl \